Solonarv/GolemWorld/README.md

 # Golem World

-Minecraft Mod: More Golems.
+More Golems.
 Adds dozens of new golems, similar to the Iron Golem.

 ## Dev progress:
 ### Implemented
  - For modders: ability to add golems of any block and type

-### Partially Implemented

- - Simple golems
+ - Simple golems (ALL of them; see wiki for a list of them)
-  - Dirt
-  - Glass

 ### Not Yet Implemented (NYI)
  - Smart golems